 Advocates for Youth is a national and international non-profit that champions programs and advocates for policies that help young people make informed and responsible decisions about their sexual health.
-Advocates envisions a society that views sexuality as normal and healthy and treats young people as a valuable resource.
-Advocates’ Youth Activist Network stands 75,000 strong on 1,000 campuses and in tens of thousands of communities around the world.

 The ATHENA Network (ATHENA) is a global network of individual and institutional members that has been at the forefront of ensuring the centrality of gender equality and human rights in the HIV response since 2006.

 Christie’s Place is a leading nonprofit social service organization in San Diego County that provides comprehensive HIV/AIDS education, advocacy and social services to women, children and families impacted by HIV/AIDS.

 HIV began one person at a time, and it will end one person at a time.
 Join the movement, together we are Greater Than AIDS.

 After over 20 years as leaders in prenatal, pre-conception and women's HIV care, the Bay Area Perinatal AIDS Center/BAPAC has evolved to HIVE.